Skip to main content Accessibility

 One of the main drivers among anti-immigrant hate groups is vastly limiting or halting immigration to the United States altogether.
 FAIR claimed in a 2016 video that “mass immigration is too dangerous for America.”

-Anti-immigrant groups like FAIR and others are active in Congress, lobbying for nativist legislation and leveraging their partnerships with sympathetic members of Congress to derail relief for immigrants living in the U.S. One extreme measure lobbied for by FAIR is repealing Birthright Citizenship guaranteed under the 14th Amendment of the U.S. Constitution.
+Anti-immigrant groups like FAIR and others are active in Congress, lobbying for nativist legislation and leveraging their partnerships with sympathetic members of Congress to derail relief for immigrants living in the U.S. One extreme measure lobbied for by FAIR is repealing birthright citizenship guaranteed under the 14th Amendment of the U.S. Constitution.
 ProEnglish is committed to pushing legislation making English the official language of the United States and demonizing inclusive efforts to translate government documents to different languages.
 Americans for Legal Immigration PAC seeks to fund nativist candidates running for office in the U.S. The House Immigration Reform Caucus, founded in 1999, has been the Congressional arm working to encode much of FAIR’s agenda.
 And many of the key leaders in the anti-immigrant movement worked both for outside groups and inside government.

-Cordia Strom was FAIR’s legal director, represented the Immigration Reform Law Institute, and worked for U.S. House Subcommittee on Immigration and Claims.
+Cordia Strom was FAIR’s legal director, represented the Immigration Reform Law Institute and worked for U.S. House Subcommittee on Immigration and Claims.
 In 1996, while working for the subcommittee, Strom helped bring about the Illegal Immigration Reform and Immigrant Responsibility Act, creating the basis for the current mass deportation and detention system.

 Anti-immigrant hate groups supported the construction of a wall along the U.S. southern border.
-Dangerous rhetoric depicting migrants arriving at the border as an “invasion” has been deployed by anti-immigrant groups and hard-liner members of Congress.
+Dangerous rhetoric depicting migrants arriving at the border as an “invasion” has been deployed by anti-immigrant groups and hard-line members of Congress.
 This rhetoric was supercharged in 2022, though it has been pushed by nativist figures for decades.

 In 1994, Tanton and Wayne Lutton, editor of The Social Contract Press, co-wrote the book The Immigration Invasion.
-One of the central themes of the book is “Uncontrolled immigration is altering the distribution of political power in the United States.”
+One of the central themes of the book is, “Uncontrolled immigration is altering the distribution of political power in the United States.”

 Both anti-immigrant leaders were deeply connected to the larger far right.
-Lutton was also on the editorial advisory board of a publication of the white nationalist group Council of Conservative Citizens (CCC) and Social Contract Press was responsible for bringing Jean Raspail’s racist novel, The Camp of Saints, back into the political fray after two decades out of print.
-Tanton wrote in a 1999 memo that he hoped the “reissuance of this book will measurably advance the [immigration] debate."
+Lutton was also on the editorial advisory board of a publication of the white nationalist group Council of Conservative Citizens (CCC) and Social Contract Press was responsible for bringing Jean Raspail’s racist novel, The Camp of the Saints, back into the political fray after two decades out of print.
+Tanton wrote in a 1999 memo that he hoped the “reissuance of this book will measurably advance the [immigration] debate.”

 Barbara Coe, founder and leader of the California Coalition for Immigration Reform and a self-described member of the Council of Conservative Citizens, organized one of the first modern anti-immigrant state initiative campaigns, Proposition 187 in 1994, that became a model strategy for the anti-immigrant movement.